Haptic-Apps/Slide/README.md

 [ask in the `#android-dev` Discord channel](https://discord.gg/HeShMsX) or [drop me a message](https://www.reddit.com/message/compose/?to=ccrama) on Reddit.

+If this is you first time contributing to the project and want to tackle an easy issue take a look at the issues labelled [`Good First Issue`](https://github.com/ccrama/Slide/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).
+These issues have been marked as such because we believe they are easier to fix than other issues.

 ## Changelog

 The file [CHANGELOG.md](CHANGELOG.md) provides an overview of the changes for a